 He has been a perennial servant-leader at his alma mater, serving on the board of trustees, including a three-year term as chair.
 The Harvard Business Review in December 2006 hailed Cincinnati Works, noting, "Since its inception in 1996, the organization has greatly reduced turnover for many companies — in some cases, by more than half — by placing 4,000 working poor and chronically unemployed people in jobs and then providing services that help keep them there."
 The couple has made a similar commitment to the University of Dayton, where the David C. and L. Liane Phillips Endowed Scholarship Fund "assists young people caught in the trap of poverty, helps them get on their feet and get the breaks I had," he says.

 In 2007, the University of Dayton's National Alumni Association gave him its Distinguished Alumnus Award.
 He earned a bachelor's degree in accounting in 1962.

 More about Liane:

-Liane Phillips currently serves as interim president of the award-winning Cincinnati Works, which she co-founded along with her husband of fifty years, Dave Phillips, former managing partner at Arthur Anderson.
+Liane Phillips co-founded Cincinnati Works along with her husband of fifty years, Dave Phillips, former managing partner at Arthur Anderson.
 A 2009 Manhattan Institute Social Entrepreneurship Initiative award, 2005 Better Business Bureau Torch Award for Marketplace Ethics, and that same year, a Best Practices Back-to-Work Program from The American Institute for Full Employment, are just a few of the accolades their non-profit has received.
 A lifelong humanitarian, Liane has led the way in drug and child abuse prevention, and in literacy, self-sufficiency, and career development programs.
 Liane is also the author of the inspiring book “Why Don’t They Just Get a Job?”

 Liane and Dave currently reside in Cincinnati, Ohio.